RhythmusByte/Sign-Language-to-Speech/README.md

-# ASL to Text Interpreter 🤟
+# Sign Langauge to Speech Conversion

-Real-time ASL interpreter using OpenCV and TensorFlow/Keras for hand gesture recognition.
+Real-time American Sign Langauge to Speech Conversion using OpenCV and TensorFlow/Keras for hand gesture recognition.
 Features custom hand tracking, image preprocessing, and gesture classification to translate American Sign Language into text output.
 Built with accessibility in mind.

 > ⚠️ **Note:** This project is currently under development.